Itai-Nelken/qemu2deb/.github/ISSUE_TEMPLATE/feature_request.md

 ### A bit of homework
-- [ ] I have read the README and other issues and PR's and my feature request is new or I have a new way to implement it (OK leave this checkbox blank, all feature requests are welcome!).
+- [ ] I have read the README and other issues and PR's and my feature request is new or I have a new way to implement it (It's ok to leave this checkbox blank, all feature requests are welcome!).
-- [ ] my feature request isn't something like: add support for  64bit. make this and that work. make magic. etc.
+- [ ] my feature request isn't something like: make this and that work, make magic etc.

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]
+E.G. I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.